-I’m not a wizard with infographics, there are almost 400 databases at Mozilla, in 11 different categories.
+I am not a wizard with infographics, but I can do a few pie charts.
+I copied the data to the right of the pie charts for those that want to see the numbers.
+Overall, there are almost 400 databases at Mozilla, in 11 different categories.
 Here is how each category fares in number of databases:

 For next year, I hope to be able to gather this kind of information automatically, and have easily accessible comprehensive numbers for bandwidth, number of queries per day on each server, and more.